werewolfe/wyre-reservations/readme.md

 # Create Wallet Order Reservations for Wyre Checkout

-This sample creates a simple serverless function to generate Wyre reservation ids and Checkout URLs.
+This sample creates a simple serverless Firebase cloud function to generate Wyre reservation ids and Checkout URLs.

 ### Features